Mass Torts, Multi-District Litigation and Class Action Attorney

 On a personal note, Emily’s husband, Joseph Roark, is also an attorney at the firm.
-They have an eight-year-old son who consumes their free time.
+They have an 11-year old son who consumes their free time.
 Emily and Joe are members of St. Thomas More and volunteer at their son’s school, St Mary.
 For relaxation, Emily enjoys working out, especially Barre, yoga, and tennis.
 She also enjoys watching her son play sports.